 Instructions

-- In a large mixing bowl, beat the butter, peanut butter, and white and brown sugar with an electric mixer 2 minutes, until light and fluffy.
-You can use a stand mixer with the paddle attachment.
+- In a large mixing bowl, beat ½ cup unsalted butter, ½ cup creamy peanut butter, ½ cup sugar and ½ cup brown sugar with an electric mixer for 2 minutes, until light and fluffy.
+You can use an electric or stand mixer with the paddle attachment.

-- In a small bowl, whisk the cornstarch and warm water together.
+- In a small bowl, dissolve 1 tablespoon cornstarch and 2 tablespoons warm water together.
 Add this mixture along with the vanilla to the cookie batter.
 Beat for another 30-60 seconds to incorporate.

-- Sift the flour, baking soda, and baking powder together in a medium bowl.
+- Sift 1 ½ cups all-purpose flour, ¾ teaspoon baking soda and ½ teaspoon baking powder together in a medium bowl.

 - Slowly add them to the wet ingredients, mixing on low speed, until a dough forms that is soft and thick.
 I like to end with a spatula before the dough combines completely to avoid overmixing it.